fortanix/sdkms-plugin-library/azure-hsm/README.md

 ## Requirenment

-- Fortanix Self-Defending KMS Version >= 3.17.1330
+- Fortanix DMS Version >= 3.17.1330

 ## Use cases

 The plugin can be used to

-- Push Fortanix Self-Defending KMS key in Azure HSM key vault
+- Push Fortanix DSM key in Azure HSM key vault
 - List Azure BYOK key
-- Delete key in Fortanix Self-Defending KMS and corresponding key in Azure key vault
+- Delete key in Fortanix DSM and corresponding key in Azure key vault

 ## Setup

 - Log in to https://portal.azure.com/
 - Register an app in Azure cloud (Note down the Application (client) ID, Directory (tenant) ID, and client secret of this app).
-We will configure this information in Fortanix Self-Defending KMS
+We will configure this information in Fortanix DSM
 - Create a premium Azure key vault
 - Add the above app in the `Access Policy` of the above key vault
 - Create KEK key in Azure key vault